QuantEcon/lecture-python-intro/in-work/lln_clt.md

 We also demonstrate how the LLN and CLT break down when the assumptions they are based on do not hold.

-In addition, we examine several useful extensions of the classical theorems, such as

-* The delta method, for smooth functions of random variables, and
-* the multivariate case.

-Some of these extensions are presented as exercises.
+This lecture will focus on the univariable case to provide the intuitions for proofs and the generalization to multivariate case [later](https://python.quantecon.org/lln_clt.html#the-multivariate-case).

 We'll need the following imports: